Quick answer

 Nutritional benefits for babies

-- 💚Vitamin C supports immune health and helps absorb iron.
+- 💚Vitamin C — supports the immune system and helps absorb plant iron.

 How to serve broccoli for babies